 - was recognized in 2013 by Keene State College as the recipient of the Sprague W. Drenan Award, “given annually since 1968 to an alum whose particpation in, and support of, alumni activities is worthy of recognition.”

 Sue lives in Alstead, NH with her husband, Steve.
-They have two young adult children, Sean and Laryssa, both of whom are educators.
+They have two adult children, Sean and Laryssa, both of whom are MWYMCA staff veterans and elementary school educators.